someengineering/resoto.com/docs/concepts/search/full-text.md

 ---
 sidebar_position: 1
-sidebar_label: Fulltext Search
 ---

-# Fulltext Search
+# Full-Text Search

-Every property value of any resource is indexed automatically and can be used in a search.
-A fulltext search criteria is always placed in double quotes.
+Each resource property value is indexed and searchable by Resoto.
+Full-text search criteria is always enclosed in double quotes.

 ```bash
 > search "167.123.13.102"